cleishm/libneo4j-client/README.md

 `--disable-tools`.

 Building from the GitHub repository requires a few extra steps.
-Firstly, some additional tooling is required, including autoconf, automake, libtool and [peg/leg](http://piumarta.com/software/peg/).
+Firstly, some additional tooling is required, including autoconf, automake and libtool.
 Assuming these are available, to checkout from GitHub and build:

 ```console
 $ git clone https://github.com/cleishm/libneo4j-client.git